Back to overview

 The first full days without a diaper

-You'll learn what to expect during the first few days without a diaper and how to help your child get used to going a whole day without one.
+You'll learn what to expect during the first few days without diapers—and how to help your little one through this transition.

 Watch the video